Guatemalans head to the polls, hoping their new leader will bring real change

 The first round of voting on June 25 went relatively smoothly until results showed Arévalo had landed an unexpected spot in the runoff.
 The fact that the preliminary results were dragged into Guatemala's co-opted justice system has raised anxiety among many Guatemalans that voters will not have the final word Sunday.

 Guatemala's Attorney General’s Office is investigating Arévalo’s party for allegedly gathering fraudulent signatures for its registration years earlier.
-The party has dismissed the accusations as politically motivated and on Friday the Supreme Court of Justice granted the Seed Movement a permanent injunction against a lower court's order suspending its legal status.
-Prosecutors were expected to appeal.
+The party has dismissed the accusations as politically motivated.

 Torres, in her closing campaign event Friday in Guatemala City’s sprawling central market, suggested she would not accept a result that didn’t go her way.
 “We’re going to defend vote by vote because today democracy is at risk (and) because they want to steal the elections,” she said.